ZoraMaster/Battle-Top-Brawlers/README.md

   - Includes music from *Beyblade Burst Evolution*

 ## ⚖️ License
-Since the game includes copyrighted music from *Beyblade Burst Evolution*, distributing it publicly may require permission from the copyright holders.
-If this is for personal use or a fan project, you might consider adding:

-> **"This project is for educational and non-commercial purposes.
+- **"This project is for educational and non-commercial purposes.
 All rights to the music belong to their respective owners."**